Why Give More than We Take?

 I need to call in some help from someone much smarter than me (with luck, one of you reading this article) to help establish the optimum equation for giving.

 My good friend, Albrecht Enders, of the endersgroup, teaches the art and science of innovation.
-He defines Innovation as change that increases the value of the product or service while decreasing the cost to deliver the product or service – he calls this the Value/Cost Ratio.
+In fact, he helped develop Innovating Your CFO Activities, a program the financial practice I run uses to effectively transform finance teams.
+Albrecht defines Innovation as change that increases the value of the product or service while decreasing the cost to deliver the product or service – he calls this the Value/Cost Ratio.
 Innovation is an activity that creates a step function increase in the Value/Cost Ratio.
+The image below is a visual depiction of how innovation impacts the Value/Cost Ratio.

 1. Developing the formula for the Giving/Taking ratio.

 2. Creating Innovations that grow the ratio by increasing giving and decreasing taking.

 The end game to 1 & 2 above is Utopia.